ceciglia/myDelay/README.md

 ﻿# My Delay
 ## In brief
 My delay produces classic chorus/flanger/vibrato effects through real-time modulated fractional delay.
-It handles audio at 48Hz and 16 bit per sample to obtain an analogue-like sonic character.
+It handles audio at 48Hz and 16 bit per sample to achieve an analogue-like sonic character.
+The ultimate goal of the development is integration into a dedicated guitar pedal product.

 ## Technical overview and architecture
-My delay is a DSP component written in C, designed to function as an audio element within the real-time audio pipeline of the ESP-ADF environment optimized for microcontroller execution.
+My delay is a DSP component written in C, designed to function as an audio element within the real-time audio pipeline of the ESP-ADF environment, optimized for microcontroller execution.
-It works at a sample rate of 48kHz, 16 bit per sample and it operates on fixed blocks of bytes (BUF SIZE = 512 in this case, therefore 256 samples, i.e. 2 bytes per sample).
-All core DSP calculations (including LFO generation, interpolation and parameter smoothing) are performed using floating-point precision that is then recasted in int16_t.
+It works at a sample rate of 48kHz, 16 bit per sample, 2 channels.
+The audio element operates on fixed blocks of bytes (BUF SIZE = 512 in this case, therefore 256 samples, i.e. 2 bytes per sample).
+All core DSP calculations (including LFO generation, interpolation and parameter smoothing) are performed using floating-point precision that is then recasted in _int16_t_.

 As I mentioned before my delay is a member of the audio pipeline defined as follows: